tebatalla/css-friends/README.md

 We're going to build a social network for App Academy!
 A mock-up, that is.

 Often when working as a front-end developer you'll be collaborating with a designer.
-Most likely they will provide you with a sequence of screenshots and specifications for you to convert into neatly, maintainable HTML and CSS.
+Most likely they will provide you with a sequence of screenshots and specifications for you to convert into neat, maintainable HTML and CSS.

 Check out today's [end goal][live-12].
 With some clear [specifications][specs], a bunch of [screenshots][shots], and some hints broken down in 12 phases, you will make a pixel perfect mock-up in code in no time.

 ## A Few Thoughts Before You Start...

-- Make sure to keep the [specs][specs] at your side at all time.
+- Make sure to keep the [specs][specs] at your side at all times.
 - Open the [screenshots][shots] in Apple's Preview to study them.
 You get a nice crosshair to select and measure elements.
 You can also zoom.
 - Use Chrome and the inspector tools.
 Make sure not to accidentally be zoomed in on your page.
 The screenshots and browser ratio should be 1:1.
 - You will be writing your HTML in the `friends.html` file in the skeleton folder.